lendis-ratgeber-homeoffice-im-ausland-hero

 Conversely, the same applies to employers.
 In the battle for the best talent, being able to choose the best place to work from home is a way to set yourself apart from other employers.
 Offering remote work can be a competitive advantage, especially if a company cannot keep up with its competitors in terms of other factors such as salary, number of vacation days or company benefits.

 At the same time, companies that offer mobile working abroad also have access to a larger pool of candidates.
-If talent no longer has to be acquired only domestically, it can be easier to fill vacancies with suitable candidates.
-Especially in the tech sector, where demand has long outstripped supply, it is common practice to put together teams internationally.
+If talents no longer have to be acquired only domestically, it can be easier to fill vacancies with suitable candidates.
+Especially in the tech sector, where demand has exceeded supply for some time, it is common practice to assemble teams internationally.

 What questions need to be answered before starting the home office abroad?